filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 - a higger penalty is applied, the amount is approximately the reward of the report height
 - unable to become leader within ChainFinality epoch
-- unable to submit PreCommitMessage, PreCommitBatchMessage and eclareFaultsRecovered message within ChainFinality epoch
+- unable to submit PreCommitMessage, PreCommitBatchMessage and DeclareFaultsRecovered message within ChainFinality epoch

 ### Detection and Reporting